 This lake contains Carp and Bullhead as the predominant fish species lurking underneath its surface.
 The lake was drained in 1996 as a result of an overpopulation of Carp, which unfortunately didn’t cure the entire problem.

-Carp remains to be an issue, as they were recently discovered in the upper portion of the lake.
+Carp remain to be an issue, as they were recently discovered in the upper portion of the lake.
 Carp is not the only species found in the Pahranagat Lake, however.
 You can also find Bullhead and the occasional Largemouth bass.
 The lake is stocked seasonally as well.

 There are a few campsites on the eastern shoreline, but no potable water and only a few fire rings for grills.

 Some of the best fishing baits used here are:

 You can take boats and float tubes out on the water here, but only if they are not gas-powered.
 You cannot take a boat into the marsh, including floating devices and electric motors.
 You can use an electric motorboat in the upper lake region.

 Route 66: Seligman to Kingman to Las Vegas – If you like road trips, you’ll love this article here!

 #9 – Nesbitt Lake Fishing

 Being about 200 surface acres, Nesbitt Lake has an abundance of fish and is stocked regularly.